3.1.2 Recovery Orders

 A person can apply for an order under CSA Act section 143(1)(a) to recover an overpayment of child support arising under the CSA Act.
 Amounts that were overpaid due to a payer ceasing to be a resident of Australia or a reciprocating jurisdiction are excluded from the amount which can be recovered under section 143(1)(a).

-A registrable maintenance liability may be created if either the overpayment is a parentage overpayment and the court orders the former payee to repay an amount to the former payer (CSRC Act section 17A(1)(c)(i)), or the overpayment is a result of a decision that the registered maintenance liability should have never have existed (CSRC Act section 17A(1)(c)(ii)).
-The person in whose favour the order is made (the former payer, who is the payee of the parentage overpayment order) can register the order with the Registrar for collection.
+A registrable maintenance liability may be created if either the overpayment is a parentage overpayment or the overpayment is a result of a decision that the registered maintenance liability should have never have existed, and the court orders the former payee to repay an amount to the former payer (CSRC Act section 17A(1)(c)).
+The person in whose favour the order is made (the former payer, who is the payee of the recovery order) can register the order with the Registrar for collection.
 However, costs orders in respect of section 143 proceedings are not able to be registered with the Registrar for collection (CSRC Act section 17A(2)).

 Parentage overpayment orders